 • When mixing in the flour, continue to stir for an extra minute or two after the flour is incorporated.
 It takes a bit of muscle to stir in the eggs, so you can pull out your electric mixer if you’d like.
 Make sure to stir for at least a minute after the last egg is incorporated….the batter should be satiny.

-• For the best rise, start at a high temp, 425º, then decrease the temp after 15 minutes or so.
+• PRO-Tip: For the best rise, start baking at a high temperature, 425º, then decrease the temperature after 15 minutes or so.
 Underbaking will cause your Paris-Brest to deflate…make sure it is a deep golden brown and firm before removing your puff from the oven.

 Besides using a chocolate instead of a vanilla pastry cream, and omitting the nuts in the filling, the only other tweak I made to Dorie’s recipe was to bake the pastry inside the ring of an 8-inch springform pan.
 My fellow Dorista, Mary, has picked up on my perfectionist tendencies, and this helped ensure a round result.